 - If not paid by the second night of play, a late fee of $10 will be applied.

 - If not paid by the third night of play, that week's games will be forfeited.

 - If not paid by the fourth night of play, the team will be removed from the schedule, full team roster suspension, and referral to TASA treasurer for collection.

-Rainout information will be announced 90 minutes before scheduled game time.
+Rainout information will be announced no later than 90 minutes before scheduled game time.
 Rained out games will be added to the end of respective league schedules.